isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Storing Extended Lease Information
 ----------------------------------

-To support such features as DHCP LeaseQuery
+To support such features as DHCP Leasequery
 (`RFC 4388 <https://tools.ietf.org/html/rfc4388>`__)
 additional information must be stored with each lease.
-Kea does not currently offer a LeaseQuery hook library, but other hook libraries may already be using ``user-context``.
+Kea does not currently offer a Leasequery hook library, but other hook libraries may already be using ``user-context``.

 Because the amount